imran-parray/Mind-Maps/README.md

 ---

-Special Thanks to all the authors for publish these mindmaps 🥳🥳🥳
+Special Thanks to all the authors for publishing these mindmaps 🥳🥳🥳